How Do I Save Money at My Restaurant?

 My restaurant is five years old.
 We’ve never made a lot of money, but have always gotten by.
 Lately though, with the rising prices of food, fuel and everything else, plus the recession, it has been really hard to pay our bills on time and pay our staff every week.
-I don’t want to close the restaurant.
-I’ve thought about cutting back our hours, but am not sure it's a good idea.
 Is there a way we can save money without laying off staff or cutting hours?

 The good news, you are recognizing problems before they get out of control.
 There are many ways to save money at your restaurant that you can start doing right away.
 Adjusting menu prices is something that should be done at least once a year.
-Keeping track of your food cost will ensure you making the best profit possible.
+Keeping track of your food cost will ensure you make the best profit possible.
 Revaluating your menu is also a good way to see what items are good sellers and which are not doing well.
-Add lower food cost items, think pork, chicken and potatoes, and moving away from higher end items like fresh seafood or prime cuts of beef can help maximize profits.
+Add lower food cost items, think pork, chicken, and potatoes, and moving away from higher-end items like fresh seafood or prime cuts of beef can help maximize profits.